IOIO72/TinyCLI/source/assets/articles/tinycli.md

 # TinyCLI / Bulletin-Board Edition

-This website welcomes the user by a terminal interface - as you experienced all ready.
+This website welcomes the user by a terminal interface - as you've already experienced.

 **Why?**